nmusolino/cookiecutter-cpplib-tools/{{cookiecutter.project_slug}}/README.rst

 Contributing
 ------------

-Please read [CONTRIBUTING.rst] for details on our code of conduct, and the process for submitting pull requests to us.
+Please read `CONTRIBUTING <CONTRIBUTING.rst>`__ for details on our code of conduct, and the process for submitting pull requests to us.

 Code Style